How will I know which classes to take?

 may change their majors to the BIS program.
 We do recommend all interested students

-speak to a BIS adviser before entering the program.
+speak to a BIS advisor before entering the program.

 Are there any students who should not pursue a BIS degree?

 A very good question.
-This is why it’s important to speak to a BIS adviser before
+This is why it’s important to speak to a BIS advisor before

 applying to the program or changing your major.
 We want to make sure you’re in the